-Two-Factor Authentication (2FA) provides an additional layer of security to help prevent unauthorized Dashboard access.
+Two-Factor Authentication (2FA) provides an additional layer of security to help prevent unauthorized N-sight RMM access.
 2FA is required for all N-sight RMM users.

-Initially, users go through the 2FA setup process when they log into the Dashboard.
-After the setup process is completed, users enter their username, password, and a random, time-sensitive access code generated by an authenticator application to log into the Dashboard.
+Initially, users go through the 2FA setup process when they log into N-sight RMM.
+After the setup process is completed, users enter their username, password, and a random, time-sensitive access code generated by an authenticator application to log into N-sight RMM.

 To use 2FA, a username and authenticator are required:

 - Must be an active and valid email address